cehrig/filetoast/README.md

 # filetoast
-This program pushes contents of files - from configured directories and patterns - to HTTP using POST
+This program pushes contents of files - from configured directories and patterns - to HTTP using POST and vice versa.

 **Configuration**
 -